MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

   - Key Vault access policy assignments grant permissions separately to keys, secrets, or certificates.
     - Granular [object-level permissions](/azure/key-vault/general/rbac-guide?tabs=azure-cli#best-practices-for-individual-keys-secrets-and-certificates) to a specific key, secret, or certificate are now possible.

-- Role assignments innur a latency, taking up to 10 minutes (600 seconds) for a role to be applied after a role assignment is changed.
+- Role assignments incur a latency, taking up to 10 minutes (600 seconds) for a role to be applied after a role assignment is changed.
-  - There is a AAD limit of 2,000 Azure role assignments per subscription.
+  - There is an AAD limit of 2,000 Azure role assignments per subscription.

 - Azure Key Vault underlying hardware security modules (HSMs) are FIPS 140-2 Level 2 compliant.
   - A dedicated [Azure Key Vault managed HSM](/azure/key-vault/managed-hsm/overview) is available for scenarios requiring FIPS 140-2 Level 3 compliance.

 - Azure Key Vault provides high availability and redundancy to help maintain availability and prevent data loss.

-- In the event of a region failover, it may take a few minutes for the Key Vault service to fail over.
+- During a region failover, it may take a few minutes for the Key Vault service to fail over.
-  - During a failover Key Vault will be in a read-only mode, so it will not be possible to change key vault properties such as firewall configurations and settings.
+  - During a failover Key Vault will be in a read-only mode, so it won't be possible to change key vault properties such as firewall configurations and settings.

-- If private link is used to connect to Azure Key Vault, it may take up to 20 minutes for the connection to be re-established in the event of a regional failover.
+- If private link is used to connect to Azure Key Vault, it may take up to 20 minutes for the connection to be re-established during a regional failover.

-- A backup creates a [point-in-time snapshot](/azure/key-vault/general/backup?tabs=azure-cli#overview) of a secret, key, or certificate, as an encrypted blob which cannot be decrypted outside of Azure.
+- A backup creates a [point-in-time snapshot](/azure/key-vault/general/backup?tabs=azure-cli#overview) of a secret, key, or certificate, as an encrypted blob that can't be decrypted outside of Azure.
 To get usable data from the blob, it must be restored into a Key Vault within the same Azure subscription and Azure geography.
   - Secrets may renew during a backup, causing a mismatch.

 - With service-managed keys, Azure will perform key management functions, such as rotation, thereby reducing the scope of application operations.